fullscale180/PAN/README.md

 # PAN

-* /azure-segmented - active
-* /azure-combined
-* /azure-outboundfirewall
+* /azure-multiResGroup - firewall in one resource group and one or more applications each in their own resource group
+* /azure-singleResGroup - firewall and application in single resource group